63rd Army (Soviet Union)

 The 63rd Army (63-я армия) was a field army established by the Soviet Union's Red Army during World War II.

 First Formation

 The Army was formed on July 10, 1942 from the 5th Reserve Army, a part of the Reserve of the Supreme High Command.

 Since July 12, 1942 the army was incorporated into the newly created Stalingrad Front for defensive battles on approaches to Stalingrad.

+On August 20, 1942 the 63rd Army attacked with 197th, 203rd and 14th Guards Rifle Divisions across the river Don against the Italian Sforzesca Division (XXXV Corps) and successfully gained a short-lived bridgehead across the Don northwest of Kletskaya.
+The advance by 63rd Army was imitated by 1st Guards Army, then to the left of 63rd Army, with an attack on 22 August against German XI Corps west of Sirotinskaya.
+An Italian counterattack by Celere Cavalry Division on August 23 briefly slowed the 63rd Army, but it continued the expansion of its bridgehead with a breakout attack by 3rd Guards Cavalry Corps (which had crossed the Don on August 23) and by the 14th Guards Rifle Division.
+Eventually, the arrival of Italian reinforcements on August 28 allowed the XXXV Corps and the German XVII Corps to stop the expansion of the bridgehead.

 On September 30, 1942 Stalingrad Front was renamed as Don Front for the battle within the city.
 On October 29, 1942 the army subordinated to the reconstructed Southwestern Front for the Operation Uranus counter-offensive.

 On November 4, 1942, the 63rd Army was granted Guards status and briefly transformed into the 1st Guards Army (Second Formation) before being split and reformed into the 3rd Guards Army on 5 December.

 Second Formation

 April 27, 1943 the Army was formed for the second time on the basis of the 2nd Reserve Army.
 Originally it consisted of the 129th, 235th, 250th, 348th, 380th and 397th Rifle Divisions, artillery, engineering, and other parts.
 On April 29, 1943 the army was incorporated into the Bryansk Front.
 Initially it conducted defensive operations along the Zusha and Neruch Rivers and the region south of Mtsensk.
 It participated in Operation Kutuzov at Orel, and the Briansk and Gomel-Rechitsa Offensives.
 With Markian Popov's Bryansk Front at the Battle of Kursk it comprised the 5th, 41st, 129th, 250th, 287th, 348th and 397th Rifle Divisions.
 On October 8, 1943 the army was assigned to the Central Front (renamed as Belorussian Front on October 20, 1943).
 It was disbanded on February 18, 1944, with its troops transferred to the 3rd and 48th armies.